BlogCover letter

-The #1 Reason HR Skips Cover Letters: No Proof (Here’s the Fix)
+Why HR Skips Cover Letters: No Proof (And How to Fix It)

 In a world where everyone says they are a "dynamic leader" or a "team player," those words lose their meaning.
 If your cover letter gets ignored, it's usually because it lacks "Hard Proof."
 Recruiters in Singapore and global hubs care about cover letter achievements—not adjectives.